Bassel-A-Elazab/Traffic-Sign-Detection-Python-OpenCV-/README.md

    * You can follow [this](https://github.com/Bassel-elazab/Make-Your-Own-Object-Detector) to understand well all steps

-   * Finally after you make your xml file you can use it in detection as i explain in my code which :-
+   * Finally after you make your xml file you can use it in detection as i explain in my code "detection.py"

-    - ""
+ # For Contact :-
+ bassel.alazab@gmail.com